 SECTION 14.
-WORK HOURS SCHEDULING (Revised January 23, 2019)
+WORK HOURS SCHEDULING (Revised November 5, 2024)

-2.14.01 The Articles of Agreement between the County of El Paso, Texas and El Paso County Sheriffs Officers' Association govern the establishment, scheduling of work hours, overtime, and related working conditions for uniformed employees covered by that Agreement.
-2.14.02 For all other employees, the establishment, scheduling of work hours, overtime and related working conditions shall be determined by the Sheriff.
-Office hours for the Sheriff's Office are generally based on an eight hour work day, Monday through 2.14.03 Friday, determined by the Sheriff.
+Work Periods 2.14.01 The Sheriff shall assign the work period for Sheriff's Office employees.
+The work period for all Sheriff's Office employees 1 shall be a seven (7) day period beginning at 12:00 a.m. on Sunday and ending at 11:59 pm on Saturday.
+This regulation does not apply to employees who are FLSA "exempt."
+2.14.02 The Sheriff may establish an alternate work period in writing with the review and approval of Human Resources and County Attorney's Office.
+Alternate work period will be kept on record with Human Resources.
+Work Schedules 2.14.03 The Articles of Agreement between the County of El Paso, Texas and El Paso County Sheriff's Officers' Association govern the establishment, scheduling of work hours, overtime, and related working conditions for uniformed employees covered by that Agreement.
+2.14.04 For all other employees, the establishment, scheduling of work hours, overtime and related working conditions shall be determined by the Sheriff.
+2.14.05 Office hours for the Sheriff's Office are generally based on an eight hour work day, Monday through Friday, determined by the Sheriff.
 The Sheriff, however, may establish flexible work schedules.
-2.14.04 The Sheriff's Office must be sufficiently staffed at all times during regular office hours.
-2.14.05 Flexible schedules must comply with public sector accountability rules requiring employees be paid only for time worked or accrued leave taken.
-2.14.06 Any use of a flexible schedule and/or flexing working hours must be approved in advance by the Sheriff.
-2.14.07 As with the normal work schedule, all work performed before or after regular office hours must be productive and beneficial to the mission of the Office, and have prior supervisory approval.
-2.14.08 Flexible, compressed, or modified work schedules will only be approved by the Sheriff, if: The work schedule is established in writing; and (1)(2) The work schedule does not result in the accrual of compensatory time or overtime.
+2.14.06 The Sheriff's Office must be sufficiently staffed at all times during regular office hours.
+2.14.07 Flexible schedules must comply with public sector accountability rules requiring employees be paid only for time worked or accrued leave taken.
+2.14.08 Any use of a flexible schedule and/or flexing working hours must be approved in advance by the Sheriff.
+2.14.09 As with the normal work schedule, all work performed before or after regular office hours must be productive and beneficial to the mission of the Office, and have prior supervisory approval.
+2.14.10 Flexible, compressed, or modified work schedules will only be approved by the Sheriff, if: The work schedule is established in writing; and (1) (2) The work schedule does not result in the accrual of compensatory time or overtime.
+2.14.11 A compressed workweek is a full-time weekly work schedule completed in less than five (5) days.
+An example is working four (4) ten (10) hour days.
+2.14.12 A modified work schedule shifts daily work hours from the traditional 8:00 a.m. to 5:00 p.m. day.
+Examples include working 7:00 a.m. to 4:00 p.m., 7:30 a.m. to 4:30 p.m. or 9:00 a.m. to 6:00 p.m.
+2.14.13 An employee will not be permitted to work a compressed workweek during any week that contains a County observed holiday.